4ntm4n/ms-one/README.md

 ### __Content__
->In terms of text content, almost everything has been invented by myself on the fly as I saw fit and can be viewed as relevant mockup text that should be replaced by the site owners own words if this site ever were to be commercially used.
+In terms of text content, almost everything has been invented by myself on the fly as I saw fit and can be viewed as relevant mockup text that should be replaced by the site owners own words if this site ever were to be commercially used.
->
->One exception would be the benefits of yoga. credited below.

 > #### __Benefits of yoga__
 > The cards in the benefits section have six different benefits of yoga presented on them, these benefits were inspired by this article.
 >> https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga

-### __media__
-You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content
+### __Fonts and icons__

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+> - Fonts for text and heading has been imported through [Google Fonts](https://fonts.google.com/)
+>>
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+> - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media
+### __Media__

 In this section you can see where the media elements on the website comes from and who created them.